-- Your puppy is safe to go into your garden as long as no unvaccinated dogs have visited recently and it is secure from foxes.
+- They are safe to go into your garden (as long as no unvaccinated dogs have visited recently, and it’s secure from foxes).

-- Try to avoid walking in areas where many other dogs have been.
-Perhaps consider walking on a quiet footpath instead of visiting the local park.
+- Keep them away from other dogs and avoid walking in areas where many other dogs have been (perhaps consider walking on a quiet footpath instead of visiting the local park).

 - Avoid places that farm animals and rats live such as farm fields, or ponds, stagnant water and rivers, as there is a higher risk of leptospirosis in these places.